How to run GenRocket Scenarios via Jenkins

 Step 5: Download your ServerProfile.grp File

-- Click on Download ServerProfile.grp to download your server profile.
+- Expand the Download drop-down menu in the Resources Pane and select Download ServerProfile.grp to download your server profile.

 - Place the ServerProfile.grp file in the .genrocket folder of your Jenkins server.

 Step 6: Run the genrocket -a command to Update Generator and Receiver Jars